-I decided to drop out of college and dedicate my life to studying herbal medicine, so I could try to equip myself with the knowledge needed to connect people to the plants that could help heal them.
+I decided to drop out of college dedicate my life to studying herbal medicine, so I could try to equip myself with the knowledge needed to connect people to the plants that could help heal them.
 I mostly learned through self-study, various Appalachian teachers, and the plants themselves.
 I felt very connected to the experiential and intuitive aspects of plant medicine, but not so much the science of plant constituents and how, exactly, they interact with the body.

-I searched for an herbalism program that weaved together both the science and spirit of plant medicine, and eventually found Bastyr University, an accredited University in Seattle that is the only school in the world to offer a Bachelor's of Science in Herbal Sciences.
+I searched for an herbalism program that weaved together both the science and spirit of plant medicine, and eventually found Bastyr University, an accredited Naturopathic Medical School in Seattle that is the only school in the world to offer a Bachelor's of Science in Herbal Sciences.
 I made the difficult decision of leaving everything I had ever known in Appalachia, put everything I owned into my minivan, and drove across the country to enroll in Bastyr's Herbal Sciences program.

-Two years later, after taking classes in Biochemistry, Pharmacology, Ethnobotany, First Aid, Herb/Drug Interactions, Disease Processes, Anatomy, History of Herbal Medicine, and more, I have finished my program.
+Two years later, after taking classes in Biochemistry, Pharmacology, Ethnobotany, First Aid, Herb/Drug Interactions, Disease Processes, Anatomy, History of Herbal Medicine, and more, I finished my program.
 Even though my learning will be lifelong, I feel confident enough in my understanding of both the science and spirit of plant medicine to actualize my dreams of offering these medicines to the public.